RicardoJBarrios/kuoki/packages/environment/src/lib/store/README.md

 ## Use cases

-Below are examples of the expected behavior and some implementation examples.
+Below are examples of the expected behavior and some custom implementation examples.

 <details>
   <summary><strong>Table of Contents</strong></summary>